excessive/hate/README.md

 # Dependencies

-* physfs
+* PhysFS 2.0+
-* sdl2
+* SDL 2.0.3+
-* openal
+* OpenAL
-* freetype
+* Freetype
-* luajit 2.0+
+* LuaJIT 2.0+

+OpenGL 2.1+ or ES 2.0+ support is *required* to run HATE.

+For Windows users, all dependencies can be downloaded from [releases](https://github.com/excessive/hate/releases).

 # Installation

-No need for such things.
+One does not simply install HATE.
 Really, please don't, it doesn't work like that.

 # Usage

 Drop the hate folder and init.lua into your LÖVE project and run `luajit init.lua`

-This is completely untested on Windows, but should technically work.
-So it's probably broken.
+# Contributing

+Send pull requests my way, file bugs, and test everything you can!
+I especially appreciate contributions for audio, threading and tests.